Can Font Portland brings Catalan cuisine to the Pacific Northwest and launches an all day happy hour on Mondays.

 Can Font restaurant

-Chef Josep Vidal and Co-Owner Vladimir Zaharchook-Williams, pictured above, opened the Can Font Portland at the end of May of 2017.
+Chef Vidal and Co-Owner Zaharchook-Williams opened Can Font Portland at the end of May of 2017.
 The restaurant is reportedly about half the size of Can Font Barcelona, but it is still rather large compared to many Portland restaurants.

 The restaurant focuses on classic Spanish flavors and ingredients – such as saffron, sherry vinegar, wild fish – and combining them with local meats and the best seasonal produce for fresh, healthy meals.